 then the sub-differential condition implies that $\beta\leq 0$.
 Now, by substituting $\u=\umax$ in the above expression, one obtains $\beta\cdot(v-\u)\geq 0$ and $J_t(v)\geq J_t(\umax)$, for all $v\in[\umin,\umax]$.
 Therefore, one concludes that $\u_t = \umax$ attains an optimal solution in \eqref{prob:P3_alg}.
 Similarly, the condition

 implies $\partial_u J_t(u)\vert_{u=u_t}\subseteq[0,\infty) $.
 Based on analogous arguments, one concludes that $\u_t = \umin$ attains an optimal solution in \eqref{prob:P3_alg}. \end{IEEEproof}

-Now, we are in position to prove that $\u^\star(\Pk{3})$ is a feasible solution to $\textbf{P1}$ (and the stochastic control problem in \eqref{prob:singleBusGeneral}). \begin{IEEEproof}[Proof of Theorem~\ref{thm:perf_lyap}, Feasibility] We first validate that the intervals of $\ks$ and $\W$ are non-empty.
+Now, we are in position to prove that \ylmod{the control policy $\vpistar(\Pk{3})$} is a feasible solution to $\textbf{P1}$ (and the stochastic control problem in \eqref{prob:singleBusGeneral}). \begin{IEEEproof}[Proof of Theorem~\ref{thm:perf_lyap}, Feasibility] We first validate that the intervals of $\ks$ and $\W$ are non-empty.
 Note that from Assumption \ref{ass:1}, $\Wmax> 0$, thus it remains to show $\ksmax \ge \ksmin$.
 Based on \eqref{eq:W_max}, $W>0$, and $\Du\g\geq \Dl\g$, one obtains

 Re-arranging terms results in

 which further implies $\ksmax\geq \ksmin$.

 We proceed to show that